-Fifteen years ago, Clifford Brooks III made a mistake.
+Fifteen years ago, a local man made a mistake.
 He was working in the automotive industry and accepted a gift of socks, ties, suits and gloves.
 The merchandise turned out to be stolen and valued at over $200, the minimum for a felony charge in the Commonwealth of Virginia.

-“I never hurt, harmed or robbed anyone,” said Brooks.
+“I never hurt, harmed or robbed anyone,” he said.
 “I was never behind bars, I’ve been married 20 years to one woman.”

-But the felony conviction took away many of Brooks’ rights, including the right to vote.
+But the felony conviction took away many of his rights, including the right to vote.

 “It’s affected my life and that’s the truth,” he said.